artificial intelligence

 Neurons are case evaluators

 What is a neuron good for?
 What was Mother Nature thinking when she created it?
-We know that the neuron … Continue reading Neurons are case evaluators
+We know that the neuron emerged from ancestral secretory cells[4] and evolved at least 5 times in history, and thus its origin cannot …

 The Prompt Engineer, or the modern Delphi Oracle

 The role of the prompt engineer is one that didn’t exist until the emergence of generative AI.
-Their function is … Continue reading The Prompt Engineer, or the modern Delphi Oracle
+Their function is to engineer the best ways to query a generative system to obtain a desired output.
+For instance, they would query …

 neuroscience